-Development permitted conditionally in the Critical Water Quality Zone under sections 25-8-261 (Critical Water Quality Zone Development) or 25-8-262 (Critical Water Quality Zone Street Crossings) includes:
+Development permitted conditionally in the Critical Water Quality Zone under sections 25-8-261 (Critical Water Quality Zone Development) and 25-8-262 (Critical Water Quality Zone Street Crossings) includes:

 - fences that do not obstruct flood flows

 - open space uses such as parks

 - hard-surfaced trails and trail crossings

-- sustainable urban agriculture or community garden
+- sustainable urban agriculture or community gardens

+- athletic fields

 - boat docks, piers, wharfs, or marinas

 - utility lines and crossings

 - detention basins and wet ponds

 - green stormwater controls

 - road crossings

 Development within the Critical Water Quality Zone shall be designed to protect the natural hydrologic function, long-term channel stability, and ecological function of the floodplain.
 These modifications do not need to comply with the restoration or mitigation ratios outlined in Sections 1.7.5 and 1.7.6.
+Any disturbed areas will need to comply with the vegetative stabilization requirements of 1.4.0 (Erosion and Sedimentation Control Criteria).